 In our Multifaith Programs, staff and students will discover multiple perspectives of key features of religion itself.
 In December, for example, our focal feature will be “Miracles.”
 Specifically, students will delve into the topic of Miracles as expressed through the Christian Traditions of the Nativity Story and the Jewish Traditions surrounding Chanukkah (sometimes called the “Festival of Lights”).
 Other available programs which may be of interest in planning for 2015 include Forgiveness, Blessings, Theology, Prayer, Ritual and The Bible.

-Franciscan – Interfaith Vocation Friar Brother Cledwyn (Brothers of the Cross) and Rabbi Sheryl Nosan-Lantzke (Jewish Spirituality Australia) have created M’SEG to bring a message to learners of all ages and backgrounds: the more understanding, the more peace.
+Franciscan – Interfaith Vocation Friar Brother Cledwyn (Brothers of the Cross) and Rabbi Sheryl Nosan (Jewish Spirituality Australia) created M’SEG to bring a message to learners of all ages and backgrounds: the more understanding, the more peace.
 They have taught students PK-Year 12 and have adaptations of their programme suitable for middle and upper primary students, junior secondary students, and upper secondary students.
-They are both credentialed educators (fully registered and single subject registered, respectively) and can provide all required documentation.
+They are both credentialed educators (fully registered) and can provide all required documentation.

 To find out more or book a program with Brother Cledwyn and Rabbi Sheryl, please e-mail firstname.lastname@example.org.